layc41/final-countdown/README.md

 ## Usage

-A platform for movie lovers, enthusiasts, and everyday individuals to search for new movies, store their favorite movies, and learn more about them.
+[MOVIE LOT](https://movielot.herokuapp.com/) is a platform for movie lovers, enthusiasts, and everyday individuals to search for new movies, store their favorite movies, and learn more about them.
 ![A platform for movie lovers, enthusiasts, and everyday individuals](/client/src/assets/movielot.png)

 ## Licensing